 Gaining Page Views By Advertising

 This is a blog about blogging and intended especially for bloggers who are already into promoting their craft.
+This blog will explain all about blog promotion, but if more information is needed, then you can view that, too.
 Unlike the typical blogs on the subject of blogging, I will not be talking here about how to make money online by blogging nor about search engine optimization that sends web searchers to one’s blog.
 Rather than those, I will discuss my personal experience on using the popular blog advertising outfits to gain site visits and its effect on my traffic statistics.

 When I started blogging in January 2009, I had topics about the i-café business and hoped to have the always online i-café owners among my readers.
 I should say that I was a bit successful in having them visit my blog because most of the comments that I got then were posted by them.
 As someone new in the field of blogging, I was getting fair enough visits by my target audience but I want more and my next logical target readers are my co-bloggers who are also online most of the time like the i-café owners.